Ricochet (wrestler): United States Champion (2019–2021)

+Intercontinental Champion (2021–2022)

 As part of the 2021 Draft, Ricochet was drafted to the SmackDown brand.
 In October, Ricochet entered the King of the Ring tournament, where he lost to Xavier Woods in the first round.
-At Survivor Series on November 21, Ricochet participated in a 25-man dual-branded battle royal, which was won by Omos.
-On the following episode of SmackDown, he failed to win a Black Friday Invitational battle royal, where the winner would become the #1 contender for the Universal Championship.
-On the December 24 (taped December 17) episode of SmackDown, Ricochet competed in a gauntlet match for #1 contendership to the Intercontinental Championship, where he was the last person eliminated by Sami Zayn.
+On the December 24 (taped December 17) episode of SmackDown, Ricochet competed in a gauntlet match to determine the number one contender to the Intercontinental Championship, where he was the last person eliminated by Sami Zayn.
 At the Day 1 pre-show on January 1, 2022, Ricochet and Cesaro lost to Sheamus and Ridge Holland.
-At Royal Rumble on January 29, Ricochet entered at #12, where he and other competitors eliminated Omos before he was eliminated by Happy Corbin.
+On January 29, at Royal Rumble, Ricochet entered at number 12, where he and other competitors eliminated Omos before he was eliminated by Happy Corbin.

+On the March 4 episode of SmackDown, Ricochet defeated Zayn with help from Johnny Knoxville to win the Intercontinental Championship.
+He retained the title against Zayn in a rematch the following week.
+On the April 1 episode of SmackDown, he retained the title against Angel and Humberto in a triple threat match.
+Over the following weeks, Ricochet made successful defenses against Jinder Mahal and Shanky before losing the title to Gunther on the June 10 episode of SmackDown, ending his reign at 98 days.
+He failed to regain the title on the June 24 episode of SmackDown.
+On August 30, Ricochet returned to NXT and challenged Carmelo Hayes for the NXT North American Championship at Worlds Collide on September 4, but he was defeated by Hayes.
+Ricochet then participated in the SmackDown World Cup tournament, defeating Santos Escobar in the finals on the December 2 episode of SmackDown, becoming the number one contender for the Intercontinental Championship.
+On the December 16 episode of SmackDown, Ricochet failed to win the title from Gunther.